Manideep8345/dbscan-cluster-plugin-for-qgis/README.md

-this is plugin for qgis standalone app.
+this is plugin for qgis standalone app. manideep.